agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/potential.rst

     2     || 0.2667  | 0.3333  | 0.4000  |

-* For addressing and looping in a :py:class:`pyAgrum.Potential` structure, pyAgrum provides :py:class:`Instantiation` class which represents a multi-dimensionnal index.
+* For addressing and looping in a :py:class:`pyAgrum.base.Potential` structure, pyAgrum provides :py:class:`pyAgrum.base.Instantiation` class which represents a multi-dimensionnal index.

 .. code-block:: python